4851 McWillie Circle • Jackson, MS 39206

 Phone: (601) 987-3709 • Fax: 601-987-4960

-The Jackson Public Schools Montessori program is now in its sixth year.
+The Jackson Public Schools Montessori program is in its twelfth year.
 Students, parents and teachers are excited and pleased with the success of this program.

 The McWillie Montessori Program will has 3–6 year, 6–9 year, and 9–12 year classrooms.
 The McWillie site serves children throughout the school district.